 - nausea and vomiting

-- Aicardi syndrome, a condition mainly affecting females in which a part of the brain, the corpus callosum, is either partly or totally absent from birth
+Aicardi syndrome: This condition mainly affects females.
+A part of the brain, the corpus callosum, is either partly or totally absent from birth.

-- Beckwith-Wiedemann syndrome, a collection of symptoms present from birth that causes increased height and birth weight, uneven limb growth, and a large tongue
+Beckwith-Wiedemann syndrome: This is a syndrome that causes overgrowth and is present from birth.
+Symptoms include increased height and birth weight, uneven limb growth, and a large tongue.

-- Simpson-Golabi-Behmel syndrome, a fatal condition that causes overgrowth, distinct facial features, and cognitive difficulties
+Simpson-Golabi-Behmel syndrome: This is a rare condition that causes overgrowth, distinct facial features, and cognitive difficulties.

-- familial adenomatous polyposis, a hereditary condition that causes the growth of hundreds or even thousands of polyps in the large bowel
+Familial adenomatous polyposis: This is a hereditary condition that causes the growth of hundreds or possibly thousands of polyps in the large bowel.

-- glycogen storage disease, an inherited disease that affects how the body converts glucose to glycogen and back, affecting the liver and muscles
+Glycogen storage disorder: This is an inherited disease that affects how the body converts glucose to glycogen and back again.
+It affects the liver and muscles.

-- trisomy 18, or Edwards syndrome, a disorder of the chromosomes
+Trisomy 18, or Edwards syndrome: This is a disorder of the chromosomes.

-These typically form in a part of the brain called the cerebellum, which controls movement, balance, and posture.
-They are fast-growing tumors that can create a range of symptoms, including:
+The tumors typically form in a part of the brain called the cerebellum, which controls movement, balance, and posture.
+They are fast-growing tumors that can create a range of symptoms in a growing child, including: